Morning session 8.45 - 12.00 (Nursery 8.45 - 11.45am)

-Main School: Children and parents may come onto the premises from 8.45am to play on the playground but will remain the responsibility of the parent/carer until the bell rings at 8.50am.
-The children will then be collected by staff to be taken into their classrooms for registration, after which the entrance door will be locked and late arrivals should report to and sign in at the School Office.
-A member of staff will be available for messages from 8.50am.
+Main School: Children should line up with a parent at their allocated entrance ready to come into school when the doors open at 8.45am.
+Until this time the children will remain the responsibility of the parent/carer.
+Once all children are in, the entrance doors will be locked and late arrivals should report to and sign in at the School Office.
 Unaccompanied Year 4 children should not arrive at school before 8.45am.

-All children are expected to be in school by 9.00am for registration.
-Once on the school premises no child is allowed to leave until 3.15pm unless permission has been sought from the Head Teacher and either a parent or authorised carer is collecting the child from the school.
+All children are expected to be in school by 8.45am for registration.
+Once on the school premises, no child is allowed to leave until 3.15pm unless permission has been sought from the Headteachers and either a parent or authorised carer is collecting the child from the school.
+Year 4 children will be allowed to leave school unaccompanied at 3.15pm on receipt of a signed parental permission slip.

 Consultations and Reports

-Parent/Teacher Consultations will take place twice a year with a written report in the Summer Term.
-For children in Year 2 this will include the National Curriculum assessments.
-Parents are encouraged to make appointments with teachers at any time during the year if you have any queries or concerns.
+Parent/Teacher Consultations will take place twice a year.
+Each child will receive a report in the Summer Term which will include the results of any formal assessments taken during the year.
+We encourage parents to make appointments with your child's class teacher at any time during the year if you have any queries or concerns that you would like to discuss.

 Work at home

-Homework is set as described in the termly topic web for each class, and we also encourage the children to share with you the work they have been doing in school.
+Homework is set as described in the half termly topic web for each class, and we also encourage the children to share with you the work they have been doing in school.
 This could be in the form of playing games to help with spelling, number work and tables.
-Children could also be helped to find out about the current topic.
+Children could also be helped to find out about the current areas of learning.
 Great emphasis is placed on parental involvement in our reading programme.
 We ask you to ‘share’ books with your children for approximately ten minutes daily.
-An information leaflet is available each half term, for parents to support their child’s learning.

 On occasions the children make educational visits to support their learning in particular areas of the curriculum.
 For some activities a voluntary contribution will be requested and the activity will only take place if sufficient funds are forthcoming.